Alfredo Escalera

-Alfredo "El Salsero" Escalera (born March 21, 1952) is a Puerto Rican who was a world champion boxer.
+Alfredo "El Salsero" Escalera (born March 21, 1952) is a Puerto Rican former professional boxer and is the former World Boxing Council Super Featherweight world champion.
 A native of Carolina, his nickname was "Salsero" because he was a fan of Salsa music.
+Escalera and his nephew Jesus Manuel Escalera is also a 2023 Florida Boxing Hall of Fame Inductee.

 Early boxing career

 Escalera had his first professional bout on September 4, 1970, against Bob Payzant, in Portland.
 He won by a knockout in round four.
 He would suffer his first defeat in his third fight, when faced against Doug McClendon, who beat him by a decision in six rounds on January 26, 1971, in New York.
 He won five bouts in a row, and then lost by decision in eight rounds to future world title challenger Edwin Viruet.

 He began 1972 by losing to another future world title challenger, Diego Alcala, by knockout in round eight, but he won his three other fights that year.

 In 1973, he began, once again, by losing to another future world title challenger, Miguel Montilla, by a decision in ten rounds.
 Before the year was over, however, he was able to avenge that defeat, defeating Montilla by a knockout in round eight, and he won seven of his eight other fights that year.

 By 1974, he began climbing up the super featherweight rankings, going 8-2 that year.
 He beat his own future world title challenger Sigfredo Rodriguez by a knockout in round one, and former world champion Ricardo Arredondo by a disqualification in round eight.